zaiisao/Documentation/en/Agora Platform/video_related_faq.md

 Choppy videos may be caused by slow Internet connections or bad device performances.

 Check the following:
 * Check if the choppy videos are intermittent or consistent.
-Choppy videos being intermittent are normal due to the nature of the network and device.
+Intermittent choppy videos are normal due to the nature of the network and device.
 * Check if the Internet connection is stable.
 If it is stable but the video is still choppy, switch to 4G or another Wi-Fi network and check the video performance.
 * Try the video call on another device.
 * Turn off all pre-processing options, such as image enhancement, to ensure that the choppy video is not caused by any pre-processing option.